CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 In a three-tier network, the tier 2 nodes (or mid-tier spines) act as both route reflector servers and route reflector clients.
 They act as route reflectors because they announce the routes learned from the tier 1 nodes to other tier 1 nodes and to tier 3 nodes.
 They also act as route reflector clients to the tier 3 nodes, receiving routes learned from other tier 2 nodes.
 Tier 3 nodes act only as route reflectors.

-In the following illustration, tier 2 node 2.1 is acting as a route reflector server, announcing the routes between tier 1 nodes 1.1 and 1.2 to tier 1 node 1.3.
-It is also a route reflector client, learning the routes between tier 2 nodes 2.2 and 2.3 from the tier 3 node, 3.1.
+In the following illustration, tier 2 node spine01 is acting as a route reflector server, announcing the routes between tier 1 nodes leaf01 and leaf02 to tier 1 node leaf03. spine01 is also a route reflector client, learning the routes between tier 2 nodes spine02 and spine03 from the tier 3 node, superspine01.

-{{< img src = "/images/cumulus-linux/bgp-route-reflectors.png" >}}
+{{< img src = "/images/cumulus-linux/bgp-route-reflectors-example.png" >}}

 {{%notice info%}}